koranteng-anane/bluestout-test-shopify-dev/README.md

 - [ ] BEM class naming convention
 - [ ] Handle empty state (no metaobject list selected)

-## Test 2: Debug the Featured Products Section
+## Test 2: Debug the Liquid Section With Errors

 ### Objective

-The file `sections/featured-products.liquid` contains errors please find and fix all of them.
+The file `file-with-issues.liquid` contains errors please find and fix all of them.

 ### File to Fix